Nanashi13/Rehid-configs-files-3DS/README.md

  * **Yo-Kai Watch**
  Camera control with C-Stick, Bicycle, Radar and Map touch buttons remapped to ZL, ZR and Start.

+  * **Yo-Kai Watch 2**
+ Camera control with C-Stick, Bicycle, Radar and Map touch buttons remapped to ZL, ZR and Start.

  * **Tom Clancy's Splinter Cell 3D**
  The camera buttons (Y,X,A,B) were remapped to the C-Stick, the EEV Hacking touch button its       remapped to ZL, Thermal Vision touch button to ZR, Map touch button to START button and the 3     main weapons to X,Y and B buttons.